Response to Spills

 Swift national and transnational response to marine pollution incidents at sea is of outmost importance in the Baltic Sea.
 The marine environment is vulnerable and highly sensitive to any release of oil or other harmful substances.
 At the same time the large transport volumes of oil and other potentially harmful products in the region, and the shallow icy waters, imply that we can not eliminate the risk of a major incident.

-The HELCOM Response Manual adopted in 1983 include the agreed operational procedures of Contracting Parties to the Helsinki Convention in the case of a major international oil or HNS accident.
+The HELCOM Response Manual adopted in 1983 include the agreed operational procedures of Contracting Parties to the Helsinki Convention in the case of a major international oil accident or an accident with hazardous noxious substances (HNS).
 It covers also administrative procedures and financial matters related to requesting and receiving international assistance.

 These procedures are tested in annual joint alarm and operational combating exercises testing the regional cooperation in practice (e.g. HELCOM BALEX DELTA), as well as joint airborne surveillance activities (HELCOM CEPCO), were respectively established in mid-, and late 1980s.